Miguel-Adarlo/hello-world/README.md

 # hello-world
 My first repository under Globe

-#Who am I?
+# Who am I?
 I am Miguel Antonio S. Adarlo

-#Where do I work?
+# Where do I work?
 Globe Telecom Inc., Philippines

-#What do I do?
+# What do I do?
 I'm a data science cadet under Globe's talent pipeline

-#Do you have any thoughts about the future?
+# Do you have any thoughts about the future?
 The future is unwritten.

+## You need a space after the markdown hashes.